kotlin-orm/ktorm/hexo-docs/source/en/joining.md

 val joining = Employees.crossJoin(Departments)
 ```

 This line of code cross joins the `Employees` table to the `Departments` table, and the return value of the `crossJoin` function is a `JoinExpression`.
-But it's useless for us to hold a `JoinExpression` for most of time, we need a `Query` object instead to perform a query and obtain our results.
+But it's useless for us to hold a `JoinExpression` for most of the time, we need a `Query` object instead to perform a query and obtain our results.

-In the former section, we created queries from table objects by calling `Table` class's extension function `select`.
+In the former section, we created queries from table objects by calling the `Table` class's extension function `select`.
 Actually, the `select` function provides an overloaded edition for `JoinExpression`, so we can create queries from join expressions in a similar way.

 ```kotlin
 val query = Employees.crossJoin(Departments).select()
 ```

-This query cross joins the `Employees` table to the `Departments` table, and returns all records of the joining (cartesian product).
+This query cross joins the `Employees` table to the `Departments` table and returns all records of the joining (cartesian product).
 Generated SQL:

 ```sql
 select *